James W. Marshall: Gold discovery

 On the morning of January 24, 1848, Marshall was examining the channel below the mill when he noticed some shiny flecks in the channel bed.
 As later recounted by Marshall:

 The metal was confirmed to be gold after members of Marshall's crew performed tests on the metal—boiling it in lye soap and hammering it to test its malleability.
 Marshall, still concerned with the completion of the sawmill, permitted his crew to search for gold during their free time.

-By the time Marshall returned to Sutter's Fort, four days later, the war had ended and California was about to become an American possession.
+By the time Marshall returned to Sutter's Fort, four days later, the war had ended and California was about to fall under American possession subsequent to the signing of the Treaty Of Guadalupe Hidalgo on February 2, 1848.
 Marshall shared his discovery with Sutter, who performed further tests on the gold and told Marshall that it was "of the finest quality, of at least 23 karat [96% pure]".

 News of the discovery soon reached around the world.
 The immediate impact on Marshall was negative.
 His sawmill failed when all the able-bodied men in the area abandoned everything to search for gold.
 Before long, arriving hordes of prospectors forced him off his land.
 Marshall soon left the area.

 Marshall returned to Coloma in 1857 and found some success in the 1860s with a vineyard that he started.
 That venture ended in failure towards the end of the decade, due mostly to higher taxes and increased competition.
 He returned to prospecting in the hopes of finding success.

 He became a partner in a gold mine near Kelsey, California but the mine yielded nothing and left Marshall practically bankrupt.
 The California State Legislature awarded him a two-year pension in 1872 in recognition of his role in an important era in California history.
 It was renewed in 1874 and 1876 but lapsed in 1878.
 Marshall, penniless, eventually ended up in a small cabin.